mj-xmr/SolOptXMR/docs/automation.md

 ```

 Next, copy (or rather: install) your ID to each of the machines, that are meant to take part in the mining process with:
-(TODO: this can be easily automated by a Python sctript by scanning the `computers.json`)
+(TODO: this can be easily automated by a Python script by scanning the `computers.json`)

 ```bash
 ssh-copy-id $HOST